coderefinery/coderefinery.org/content/blog/2022-10-24-parallel-chat.md

 in-person courses.

 Problems with online courses
-* turning on camera doesnt' work, peopl quiet, anonymous
+* turning on camera doesn't work, people quiet, anonymous
 * no interaction

-Our solution is "parallel chat", or as we typically call it "HackMD" after the service we started using - although it's not really specific to that service.
+Our solution is "parallel chat", or as we typically call it "HackMD" after the service we started using - although it's not really specific to that HackMD, and neither is it a chat platform.
 Basically, it's on online document (think etherpad/Google Docs/etc) that everyone can see and edit at the same time.
-Instead of asking question by voice classic (linear) chat, people write new questions as a bullet point in the bottom of the parallel chat.
+Instead of asking question by voice or via classic (linear) chat, people write new questions as a bullet point in the bottom of the parallel chat.
 Our team of helpers answers them in sub-bullet points - and a whole discussion can happen in these bullet points.